quii/learn-go-with-tests/maps.md

 }
 ```

-This algorithm looks almost identical to `Add` except we switched when we update the `dict` and when we return an error.
+This algorithm looks almost identical to `Add` except we switched when we update
+the `dict` and when we return an error.

 ### Note on declaring a new error for Update

 We could reused `ErrNotFound` and not added a new error.
-However, it is often better to have a precise error for when an update fails.
+However, it is often
+better to have a precise error for when an update fails.

-Having specific errors allows your application to know more about what went wrong.
+Having specific errors allows your application to know more about what went
+wrong.
 For example, if you are running a website.
-You might not want the user to see `ErrNotFound`, but instead redirect them to a add page.
-While `ErrWordDoesNotExist` would be displayed when they are trying to update a word.
+You might not want the user to
+see `ErrNotFound`, but instead redirect them to a add page.
+While
+`ErrWordDoesNotExist` would be displayed when they are trying to update a word.

+## Write the test first